SambitKumarNanda/e-commerce_api_project/README.md

 # e-commerce_api_project
-backend api of an ecommerce application
+Backend api of an ecommerce application made using django rest_framework